Putting Your Money to Work with Carilend

-- The table shows you the current interest rates available on new loans according to Risk Grade and Loan Term.
-You will use the boxes to allocate your funds across the different categories.
+- The first table shows you the current interest rates available on new loans according to Risk Grade and Loan Term.

-- “Available Funds” is the amount of money in your general account that has not been allocated to a category.
-As you distribute the funds across the categories, the amount in your Available Funds will automatically decrease.
+- “Available Funds” is the amount of money in your General Account that has not been allocated to a category.
+As you distribute the funds across the terms, the amount in your Available Funds will automatically decrease.

-- The “Yes” and “No” check boxes determine if your funds will be reinvested.
-Once again, you have complete control over these options and can change them at any time.
+- The “Yes” and “No” checkboxes determine if your funds will be reinvested.
+You have complete control over these options and can change them at any time.
 Any changes will apply to future repayments.